|

 transfer in an airport of a Schengen State.

-During this transfer or stopover, the persons concerned must remain in the
+During this transfer or stopover, the persons concerned must remain in the international

-international transit area of the airport without entering the territory of
+transit area of the airport without entering the territory of the Schengen State in question.

 Non-Schengen States use the same three main visa categories.